Planck 2015 results. XIX. Constraints on primordial magnetic fields: Impact of primordial magnetic fields on the CMB power spectra

 \subsubsection{Passive modes}

 In addition to compensated initial conditions, we also consider passive tensor modes.
 The magnetically-induced passive modes are not completely determined by the amplitude and spectral index of the PMF, but depend also on the ratio $\tau_\nu/\tau_B$.
-For tensors we specifically have $h(k)\propto \left|\Pi^{(\mathrm{T})}(k)\right|^2 \ln(\tau_\nu/\tau_B)$, where $h(k)$ is the tensor metric perturbation.
-This ratio may vary between $10^6$ and $10^{12}$ for fields originating at the grand unification energy scale (GUT) and at later phase transitions \citep{2010PhRvD..81d3517S}.
+For tensors we specifically have $h(k)\propto \Pi^{(\mathrm{T})}(k) \ln(\tau_\nu/\tau_B)$, where $h(k)$ is the tensor metric perturbation.
+This ratio may vary between $10^{17}$ and $10^{6}$ for fields originating at the grand unification energy scale (GUT) and at later phase transitions, \citep{2010PhRvD..81d3517S}.
 We consider the passive tensor modes, since, for red spectra, they give the dominant contribution on large angular scales, where the compensated modes are subdominant.
-In Fig.~\ref{fig:CMBAPSPASS}, we compare the magnetically-induced passive tensor modes for a nearly scale-invariant spectrum, $n_B=-2.9$, for PMFs generated at the GUT scale (which have the strongest contribution with a value of $\tau_\nu/\tau_B= 10^{12}$) with the corresponding dominant compensated modes.
+In Fig.~\ref{fig:CMBAPSPASS}, we compare the magnetically-induced passive tensor modes for a nearly scale-invariant spectrum, $n_B=-2.9$, for PMFs generated at the GUT scale (for which $\tau_\nu/\tau_B= 10^{17}$) with the corresponding dominant compensated modes.
 In Fig.~\ref{fig:CMBAPSPVar}, we show the dependence of the CMB power spectrum due to passive tensor modes on the spectral index, for GUT scale PMFs, and its dependence on the time ratio, showing the two extreme values of the possible range.
-We note that the compensated vector modes dominate at small angular scales, but the passive tensor modes give a very strong contribution on large angular scales for red spectra.
+We note that the compensated vector modes dominate at small angular scales, but the passive tensor modes give a contribution at low and intermediate multipoles for red spectra.
 For bluer spectra, the passive spectrum becomes steeper and therefore subdominant with respect to primary CMB fluctuations on large angular scales and with respect to vector modes on small angular scales.
+A similar behaviour can be observed in the scalar passive mode, which has the same origin as the tensor one but in the scalar sector. \cite{2010PhRvD..81d3517S} have shown that, just like the tensor mode, the scalar pasive mode becomes relevant on large angular scales for nearly scale-invariant power spectra.
+We will show below that the dominant passive contribution to the constraints on the PMF amplitude is given by tensor modes.